-Moneylenders are also prohibited from soliciting loans via text messages or phone calls, so if you are approached to obtain loans in these manner, it is likely that said moneylender may be unlicensed.
+Moneylenders are also prohibited from soliciting loans via text messages or phone calls, so if you are approached to obtain loans in these manners, it is likely that the moneylender may be unlicensed.

 Licensed moneylenders may advertise their business only through:

 - Business or consumer directories in print and online media;

 - Internet websites belonging to the licensee; and

 - Advertisements placed within, or on the exterior (e.g. side of the wall, door shutter, gate or window) of the approved place of business.

 What are some prohibited practices for licensed moneylenders?

 Furthermore, even while a moneylender may be licensed, the following unfair practices are not acceptable:

 - Use of abusive or threatening language;

 - Asking for your SingPass ID or password;